michaelwfisher/michaelwfisher.github.io/about.md

 of complex, cyber-physical systems, primarily with application to power systems.

 Recent topics of interest include:
-1.
+1. optimal, distributed, and constrained ensemble control of future power systems
-2. Online vulnerability assessment
+2. vulnerability assessment to nonsmooth disturbances in networked systems
+3. control design for improving nonlinear robustness in complex systems

 # Recent News